- Yes

 A later blueprint of the object 260, from 1946.
 Note the revised muzzle brake.

 Diagram of the IS-7 model 1946.
-Although it is basically identical with the blueprint above, the remote AA turret mount has been raised slightly.
+Although this version is basically identical with the blueprint above, the remote AA turret mount has been raised slightly, and the angle of the rear lower plate covering the transmission has been changed.

 The two prototypes were extensively tested the following year, several flaws were found with the design.
 Among them, though not exclusively, was its armour construction and the engine.
 Requirements for the new improved version appeared in April 1947, along with the order to deliver three prototypes of this version by September that year.
 The new version got a redesigned turret.
 The engine was switched to an M-50T, and the side armour construction was completely altered.
 This is the version of the tank everyone is familiar with and the one that stands in Kubinka today.
 The first prototype was completed already in late July, however the second and third were only completed on the 6th of October, and the final one on the 30th of December.
 From testing of these three prototypes, another two improved vehicles were built in 1948, with another 50 scheduled for 1949.
 The project ran into a myriad of issues which caused further delays.
 And then, February 18, 1949, the order was signed that banned the development of any armoured vehicle exceeding 50 tons in the USSR.
 This was the end of the IS-7.